Contact Dr. Williams at email@example.com.

 Current service includes:); Leadership facilitator for the ACE Fellows program; member of the board of Vermont Public Radio (chair, 2016-18) and Chair of the Finance Committee; and member of the board of the Curtis Fund (VT).
 Williams is a member of the International Women’s Forum.

 In 1984 Williams was honored with the Jackie M. Gribbons Leadership Award from Vermont Women in Higher Education (an ACE program), which also established the Margaret R. Williams Emerging Professional Award in her name to recognize the accomplishments of young female professionals in higher education.
 In 1997 Lyndon State College established the Peggy Williams Leadership Scholarship.
 In 2006, Ithaca College established the Peggy R. Williams award for Academic and Community Leadership, an annual award given to students who demonstrate excellent academic accomplishments and an exemplary level of service to both Ithaca College and the community.
 In 2008 the Ithaca College board of trustees established the Peggy R. Williams Difficult Dialogues Symposium—intended to explore complex and controversial subjects with the aim of engaging audiences in civil and respectful discourse.
 In 2009 Williams was honored with the Donna Shavlik Award from the American Council on Education, and the Catherine McAuley Award from the regional chapter of the Sisters of Mercy of the Americas.
 In 2017, in honor of its 125th year anniversary, Williams was selected as one of 25 “icons” of Ithaca College.
 In 2018 Williams received the Alway Award for Alumni Achievement from St. Michael’s College of the University of Toronto.
+At the 2022 Alumni Awards Ceremony in New York City, she received the James J. Whalen Meritorious Service Award, along with Shelly Semmler, for their distinguished contributions to Ithaca College.

 Williams currently resides in Johnson, VT and Fernie, British Columbia.
 An accomplished athlete who swims and bikes regularly, Williams also enjoys skiing, sailing, photography and travel.
 She and her husband, David, are avid travelers.